hanneskod/libmergepdf/README.md

 Changelog
 ---------
+* 3.0 Now using the official FPDI package
 * 2.4.0 Added `setTempDir()` to Merger.
 * 2.3.1 Added `addFinder()` to Merger.
 * 2.3.0 Injecting FPDI is now optional.
 Added `addIterator()` to Merger.